Add To Favorites

 Use Crayola® Erasable Colored Pencils to draw fruits, vegetables, and wildflowers.
 Color your harvest bounty with Crayola Twistables.

-Cut out your harvest symbols with Crayola Scissors.
+Cut out the harvest symbols with Crayola Scissors.
 Punch a hole at the top of each piece.
 Run string or yarn through holes.
-Put knots between pieces on your chain so they don’t bunch together.
+Put knots between pieces on the chain so they don’t bunch together.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho